 If you would like to arrange a virtual or in‐person visit for your class or group, we invite you to please submit a brief request form here.

-Cato's events for students focus on the contemporary policy issues that concern them.
-Through in‐person and online programming, we bring together hundreds of students, interns, and young professionals.
-The events, sponsored by Cato or presented in association with student-directed organizations, offer participants opportunities to hear from leading scholars, meet directly with policy leaders, and engage each other in discussion.
-Topics covered in these events have included the war on drugs, the impact of debt on the Millennial generation, conservatism vs. libertarianism, health care, the future of individual liberty, and more.
+Through in‐person and online programming, we bring thousands of students, interns, and young professionals together to discuss the most pressing public policy issues.
+The events, sponsored by Cato or presented in association with student‐oriented organizations, offer participants opportunities to hear from leading scholars, meet directly with policy leaders, and engage each other in discussion.
+Topics covered in these events have included the war on drugs, the impact of debt on the Millennial generation, conservatism versus libertarianism, health care, the future of individual liberty, and more.
 Explore archives of these events, and view the schedule of upcoming events.

-Cato University — the Summer Seminar on Political Economy — is Cato’s premier educational event.
-This annual weeklong program brings together outstanding faculty and attendees from across the globe — all sharing a commitment to liberty and learning.
-Generous support from Sponsors helps Cato to identify and energize future participants and leaders in the liberty movement by funding scholarships for approximately 50 students, who are able to attend at no cost for registration, meals, lodging, and materials.
+Cato University is Cato’s premier educational seminar program.
+The three‐day Cato University seminars are held across the country, and they bring together outstanding faculty and attendees from around the world.
+Generous support from Sponsors funds scholarships for approximately 25 students per seminar.
+Scholarship recipients are able to attend at no cost for registration, meals, lodging, and materials.
 Applications for this scholarship opportunity—the Bastiat Scholars program—are posted online at the beginning of each calendar year.